 This terminology is critical to understand.
 If you really stop to think about the terms, they reveal exactly what they mean.
 Retirement plans may be classified as defined benefit or defined contribution according to how the value of the investments or the future benefits is determined.

-Defined Benefit–This is what PERA and most statewide public employee pensions are for the most part.
+Defined Benefit (DB)–This is what PERA and most statewide public employee pensions are for the most part.
 A defined benefit plan guarantees a certain payout at retirement, according to a formula that takes into account the member’s salary and the number of years’ membership in the plan.
 The defined benefit calculation allows for PERA to weather short-term “ups and downs” of the investment market in order to create a predictable payout upon retirement.
 A defined benefit plan is sometimes called a pension.

-Defined Contribution–A defined contribution plan provides a payout at retirement that is dependent upon the amount of money contributed and the performance of the investment vehicles utilized minus fees.
+Defined Contribution (DC)–A defined contribution plan provides a payout at retirement that is dependent upon the amount of money contributed and the performance of the investment vehicles utilized minus fees.
 A commonly known type of defined contribution account is a 401(k).
 These investments are individually based, and fluctuate according to market conditions.

 What does this all mean in the PERA policy conversation?